cloudflare/cloudflare-docs/content/cloudflare-one/_partials/gateway/_extended-email.md

   list: never
 ---

-Extended email addresses (also known as plus addresses) are the addition of `+` or `.` modifiers to an email address.
-Many email providers support emails sent to extended email addresses to be delivered to the same inbox.
-For example, possible extended email addresses for `contact@example.com` include `contact+123@example.com` or `con.tact@example.com`.
+Extended email addresses (also known as plus addresses) are variants of an existing email address with `+` or `.` modifiers.
+Many email providers, such as Gmail and Outlook, deliver emails intended for an extended address to its original address.
+For example, providers will deliver emails sent to `contact+123@example.com` or `con.tact@example.com` to `contact@example.com`.

-Depending on which firewall policy type and action you use, Gateway will either filter only exact matches or all extended variants.
+By default, Gateway will either filter only exact matches or all extended variants depending on the type of firewall policy and action used:

 {{<details header="DNS policies">}}